Megan Marcks: International representative rowing

 Marcks' first Australian representative selection came at age eighteen when she was selected in 1990 in the women's junior eight to contest the 1990 Junior World Rowing Championships in Aiguebelette, France.
 The eight rowed to fourth place.
 In 1991, only her third year of rowing she was elevated to the Australian senior women's squad and selected in the women's coxless four with Jodie Dobson, Emmy Snook and Kate Slatter to compete at the 1991 World Rowing Championships in Vienna.
 All four girls doubled up in the Australian women's eight.

 The coxless four stayed together into the 1992 Olympic year and were selected to compete at the 1992 Barcelona Olympics.
 They had to defeat France in a qualification regatta to get through.
 Then in the Olympic lead-up Marcks suffered a stress fracture of the rib affecting the crew's preparation.
 They made the Olympic final in the coxless four, a good result given their lack of international racing experience but finished in overall sixth place.

 With Snook and Dobson changed out for Courtney Johnstone and Gina Douglas, Slatter and Marcks stayed together in the coxless four into 1993 and they competed at the 1993 World Rowing Championships in Racice where again they were last in the A final and achieved a sixth place.
 At the 1994 World Rowing Championships Slatter and Marcks were still in the coxless four and now with Alison Davies and Tory Toogood they rowed to a bronze medal.
 All four girls backed up in the Australian women's eight and with Marcks in the three seat, they rowed to a sixth place finish.

 In 1995 in their fifth year of rowing together Slatter and Marcks stepped into the Australian women's coxed pair.
 They were about to make Australian women's rowing history.
 At the 1995 World Rowing Championships in Tampere they won their heat, semi and the final claimed a world championship title and put their opponents on notice as to their Olympics aspirations.
 They also doubled up in the engine room – seated at three and four – of the women's eight who placed ninth overall.

-At the 1996 Atlanta Olympics in Still and Slatter in the coxless pair, prevailed over an equally fancied American crew with a 0.39 seconds margin to claim the first Olympic title by an Australian women’s crew.
-It was a tremendous day for Australian rowing as the girls' gold medal was matched by the Oarsome Foursome of Ginn, Tomkins, McKay, Green and was supplemented by a silver medal from the men’s coxless pair making it the best ever day for Australian rowing at an Olympic regatta till 2008.
+At the 1996 Atlanta Olympics, Still and Slatter in the coxless pair prevailed over the American crew with a 0.39 seconds margin to claim the first Olympic title by an Australian women’s crew.
+The girls' gold medal was matched by the Oarsome Foursome of Ginn, Tomkins, McKay, Green and was supplemented by a silver medal from the men’s coxless pair making it the best day for Australian rowing at an Olympic regatta until 2008.